wildfish/cookiecutter-django-crud/README.rst

 Quickstart
 ==========

-1. Currently requires the dev version of cookiecutter, and the generated app makes use of the packages listed in requirements.txt.
+1. Install cookiecutter, and apps listed in requirements.txt for our generated app.
 Install them all with:

 .. code-block:: console